davearneson/arrivinghomemusic/README.md

 <p><img src="https://i.imgur.com/wuJB5lk.png" alt="Stop Music as a button in Lovelace"><br>
 This one is just sending “stop music” commands to all possible groups.</p>
 <h1 id="final-thoughts">Final Thoughts</h1>
-<p>I haven’t decided whether I want to create another automation to reset the music choice each day, or if I want to be able to leave it on a selection for as long as I feel like it.
-Overall, I’m really happy with the setup so far.</p>
+<p>I went back and forth on whether I wanted to create another automation to reset the music choice each day, or if I wanted to be able to leave it on a selection for as long as I feel like it.
+For now, I’m sticking with letting the previous day’s choice hold over until I decide to change it.
+I’ve had this set up for about a week so far, and overall, I’m really happy with the setup.</p>